Jeffrey Epstein

-Jeffrey Edward Epstein (Note: Pronounced /ˈɛpstiːn/ EP-steen.)
+Jeffrey Edward Epstein (Note: Pronounced /ˈɛp.stiːn/, EP-steen.
+See also: Epstein#Pronunciation.)
 (January 20, 1953August 10, 2019) was an American financier and child sex offender.
-He began his professional career as a teacher at the Dalton School.
-After his dismissal from the school in 1976, he entered the banking and finance sector, working at Bear Stearns in various roles before starting his own firm.
-Epstein cultivated an elite social circle and procured many women and girls whom he and his associates sexually abused.
+He began his career as a math teacher at the Dalton School in New York City, before entering the banking and finance sector.
+Over several decades, he made much of his fortune providing tax and estate services to billionaires, and cultivated an elite social circle of prominent individuals.
+In 2008, he was convicted of soliciting a minor for prostitution, and was indicted in 2019 for sex trafficking minors in the 2000s.
+He died in custody awaiting his trial and his death was ruled a suicide.